aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 - Create the implementation file and export it.
   - packages/@aws-cdk-previews/cognito/lib/user-pool-idps/OpenIdConnect.ts
-- In this example, a change to the stable library would have to be made first:
-  - Change the constructor for UserPoolClientIdentityProvider to be public
-  - Release a new minor version of @aws-cdk-lib
 - A user that wants to try it would import both the stable and experimental package

 ```typescript